fipski/esp32_mqtt_eq3/README.md

-# EQ-3 Radiator valve control application for ESP-32
+# EQ-3 Radiator valve control application for ESP-32 (for Home Assistant)

 ![tested on ESP-WROOM-32](https://img.shields.io/badge/tested--on-ESP--WROOM--32-brightgreen.svg)

 ----

 **This repository is a fork of <https://github.com/softypit/esp32_mqtt_eq3>.
 My target is to make this to be integrated easily on Home Assistant.
 My repect to @softypit for making such good gateway for EQ-3 valves.**

 Main changes from parent are: